-When you grow up watching and seeing the coolest people you know driving those vintage Camaros, it can become a lifelong dream to save up and buy one of your own.
+When you grow up watching classic cars in the movies and seeing the coolest people you know driving those vintage Camaros, it can become a lifelong dream to save up and buy one of your own.
 Once you are ready to make that purchase, many people have questions about the other costs involved, such as maintenance and especially which vintage car insurance, such as Hartford AARP, is the right choice to protect them.

 One thing that often surprises collectors of classic Camaros is the affordability of coverage.
-According to Property Casualty 360, the are actually cheaper that policies for standard automobiles.
+According to Property Casualty 360, the premiums for classic and collectible cars are actually cheaper that policies for standard automobiles.
 Collectors generally pay 25-33 percent of what they would for a “daily-drive” vehicle.
 Once the customer combines some of the basic factors of policy prices with that of classic car insurance, it’s not too difficult to understand the affected prices.

 Frequency of Use